 After a serious wreck, victims may require car accident injury compensation for catastrophic (or fatal) injuries and other legal damages.
 Many soon discover, however, that they cannot get adequate compensation without the help of an experienced accident lawyer.

-For more than 50 years, the attorneys at Gallon, Takacs & Boissoneault Co., L.P.A., have protected the rights of car accident victims and their families throughout northwestern Ohio and southeastern Michigan.
+For more than 50 years, the attorneys at Gallon, Takacs & Boissoneault, have protected the rights of car accident victims and their families throughout northwestern Ohio and southeastern Michigan.
 We ease the burden of fighting with an insurance company while medical (and other) bills pile up.
 We have the experience to negotiate or litigate your claim aggressively at trial to recover full and fair compensation.
-The following is an overview of the damages that injured traffic accident victims have a right to claim.

 A car accident victim’s injuries may be as minor as a few cuts and bruises or as serious as broken limbs, internal injuries, severe burns, traumatic spinal cord and/or brain injuries and could result in temporary or permanent disability.
 Many times, serious injuries may not become apparent until later and require additional or extended medical care for months or years after the accident.
 Even if you do not believe you are seriously injured, you must seek medical attention immediately after a car accident.
 Medical expenses arising from a car accident may include any or all of the following: